e-clearing-net/OCHP/OCHP.md

 download of the global charge point information is done in the following
 way:

- * NPS sends the GetChargePointList.req PDU.
+ * NSP sends the GetChargePointList.req PDU.
  * CHS responds with GetChargePointList.conf PDU.